Kansas Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

 Yes, solar makes sense for many Kansas homeowners.
-The Sunflower State averages 5.4 peak sun hours daily, electricity rates have risen 11% since 2020, and the state offers a 10-year property tax exemption on solar systems.
-Kansas also requires Evergy and Liberty to offer net metering, helping offset your utility costs.
+The state averages 5.4 peak sun hours daily, giving homes across Wichita, Topeka, and Overland Park strong year-round production potential.
+Kansas also offers a 10-year property tax exemption on your solar system’s added home value, plus net metering credits through Evergy.

 Yes, Kansas has net metering.
-State law requires the two investor-owned utilities — Evergy and Liberty Utilities — to offer net metering to solar customers.
-Residential systems up to 150 kW AC are eligible.
-Excess electricity exported to the grid earns a bill credit, though it’s calculated at the wholesale rate (~2.4¢/kWh) rather than the full retail rate (~13.62¢/kWh).
+Under the Net Metering and Easy Connection Act, the two major investor-owned utilities — Evergy and Liberty Utilities — are required to offer net metering to residential solar customers.
+Excess electricity exported to the grid earns a bill credit, calculated at the wholesale “system average cost” rate of approximately 2.4¢ per kWh.
 Unused credits carry forward monthly but expire annually on March 31.

-For a cash purchase, a typical 7.70 kW Kansas system runs approximately $23,280 ($3.02/W).
-Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill, so that discount no longer applies.
-Use the solar cost calculator above for a personalized estimate.
+For a cash purchase, a typical 7.70 kW system in Kansas costs around $23,280 (approximately $3.02/W).
+Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill.
+Use the calculator above for personalized pricing based on your home.

-A cash purchase remains an option — a typical Kansas system runs ~$23,280 — but note the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill, making leasing the more financially straightforward choice for most homeowners today.
+A cash purchase remains an option (typically ~$23,280 for a 7.70 kW system in Kansas), though the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill, making leasing an even more compelling path for most homeowners.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — a key advantage now that the residential solar tax credit has been eliminated.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage not available with cash purchases.
 Most Kansas homeowners start saving from day one, since the lease payment is typically less than their current electricity bill.